spacetelescope/imexam/docs/source/example2.rst

 Aperture Photometry
 -------------------
 * Perform manual aperture photometry on supplied image
-* Make radial profile plot
+* Make curve of growth plot
 * Save the profile data and plot to files.